AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

 -   Use a token

+    We recommend that you use a token for deep pagination because this method has no limits on the pagination depth.

-    If Tablestore cannot complete reading all data that meets the filter condition, Tablestore returns nextToken.
+    If Tablestore cannot complete reading all data that meets the query conditions, Tablestore returns nextToken.
 You can use nextToken to continue reading the subsequent data.

+    By default, you can only page backward when you use a token.
+However, you can cache and use the previous token to implement forward pagination because a token is valid during the query.

     When you use the token, the sorting method is the same as that used in the previous request.
-The system sorts data based on the IndexSort field by default or based on the method that you have specified.
+Tablestore sorts data based on the IndexSort field by default or based on the method that you have specified.
 Therefore, you cannot set the sorting method if you use a token.
 You cannot set offset when a token is used.
 Data is returned page by page, which results in a slow query.

+    **Note:** Search indexes of the NEST type do not support IndexSort.
+If you use a search index of the NEST type to query data and require pagination, you must specify the sorting method to return data in the query conditions.
+Otherwise, Tablestore does not return nextToken when only part of data that meets the query conditions is returned.

     ```
     /**
-     * The following code provides an example on how to use tokens to paginate results in synchronous and asynchronous modes:
+     * The following code provides an example on how to use tokens to paginate results in synchronous and asynchronous modes.
      */
     var params = {
         tableName: TABLE_NAME,